asterix/AVR-Experiments/week7/README.md

 # Solution Comments

 ## Description
 The software is approach based dynamic PWM which will speed up or slow down the DC Motor depending on how far the current position is from target.
-Although stepper motors are better suited for such position control, this control approach works fine within the bounds of brushed DC Motors errors.
+Although stepper motors are better suited for such position control, this control approach works fine within the bounds of brushed DC Motor errors.

 ## Wiring & Connections